One-way ANOVA (cont...)

 Firstly, don't panic!
 The first two of these assumptions are easily fixable, even if the last assumption is not.
 Lets go through the options as above:

-- The one-way ANOVA is considered a robust test against the normality assumption.
+1. The one-way ANOVA is considered a robust test against the normality assumption.
 This means that it tolerates violations to its normality assumption rather well.
 As regards the normality of group data, the one-way ANOVA can tolerate data that is non-normal (skewed or kurtotic distributions) with only a small effect on the Type I error rate.
 However, platykurtosis can have a profound effect when your group sizes are small.
-This leaves you with two options: (1) transform your data using various algorithms so that the shape of your distributions become normally distributed (see our normality guide here) or (2) choose the non-parametric Kruskal-Wallis H Test which does not require the assumption of normality (read our guide on this test here).
+This leaves you with two options: (1) transform your data using various algorithms so that the shape of your distributions become normally distributed or (2) choose the nonparametric Kruskal-Wallis H Test which does not require the assumption of normality.

-- There are two tests that you can run that are applicable when the assumption of homogeneity of variances has been violated: (1) Welch or (2) Brown and Forsythe test.
+2. There are two tests that you can run that are applicable when the assumption of homogeneity of variances has been violated: (1) Welch or (2) Brown and Forsythe test.
 Alternatively, you could run a Kruskal-Wallis H Test.
-For most situations it has been shown that the Welsh test is best.
-Both the Welch and Brown and Forsythe tests are available in SPSS (see our One-way ANOVA using SPSS guide).
+For most situations it has been shown that the Welch test is best.
+Both the Welch and Brown and Forsythe tests are available in SPSS Statistics (see our One-way ANOVA using SPSS Statistics guide).

-- A lack of independence of cases has been stated as the most important assumptions to fail.
+3. A lack of independence of cases has been stated as the most serious assumption to fail.
 Often, there is little you can do that offers a good solution to this problem.
-A full explanation of this problem and all assumptions mentioned here, including numerical explanations, are provided in Intermediate Statistics: A Modern Approach by Dr James Stevens.

 How do I run a one-way ANOVA?

-There are numerous ways to run a one-way ANOVA, however, we provide a comprehensive, step-by-step guide on how to do this using SPSS.
+There are numerous ways to run a one-way ANOVA.
+However, we provide a comprehensive, step-by-step guide on how to do this using SPSS Statistics.

 How do I report the results of a one-way ANOVA?

-You will have calculated the following results or obtained them from SPSS:
+You will have calculated the following results or obtained them from SPSS Statistics:

 Structure of results: